oVirt/ovirt-site/source/community/index.md

 ## Translate

 oVirt's user interface and documentation are available in multiple languages for users around the globe.
 Examples include Italian, Portuguese, Chinese, Japanese, Korean, and more.
-To contribute translations, sign up for [Zanata](https://translate.zanata.org) and access our [project](https://translate.zanata.org/project/view/ovirt).
+To contribute translations, please follow our [How-To](/develop/localization.html).

 ## Documentation